Wilson Disease

 Is there a cure for Wilson disease?

-No, but treatment can manage symptoms and slow progression.
+No cure, but early diagnosis and treatment can help manage symptoms and prevent progression.

 If you have any feedback, please get in touch.